Enoch2k2/sinatrabook/README.md

 Once it says `Your app was successfully deployed.`.
 Congratulations, your half way there!

+# Heroku CLI
+Navigate to https://devcenter.heroku.com/categories/command-line and install the heroku cli so we can use heroku in the terminal.

+Type in the terminal `heroku login` and enter your heroku login details to log in the terminal.

 # Migrating your database in Heroku
 Navigate to your project and type `heroku apps` and find your app name.